learn-co-curriculum/cssi-prework-python-dictionaries/README.md

 ```
 This only works for keys in a dictionary, not the values.

-## Looping over a dictionary
+## Dictionary Iteration
 It is often useful to be able to loop over the contents of a dictionary.
+You can iterate through the keys, the items or both the keys and the items.
+Each have slightly different syntax.

+### Iterating Through Keys
-Using the for-in loop we would write:
+Using the for loop we would write:
 ```
-for cartoon in cartoon_species: print cartoon
+for name in cartoon_species:
+ print name
 ```
 What do you notice?
 What is it printing?
 It’s printing the keys!
 ```